rrottmann/autopin/README.md

 3. Generate new key `admin -> generate`
 4. Create RESET CODE `admin -> passwd -> 4`
 5. Change USER PIN `passwd`

+If you just use the USER PIN and do not generate a RESET CODE and block the ADMIN PIN with 3 wrong password entries, the OpenPGP card needs to be factory reset when the USER PIN entries get exhausted.

+*Please note:* Not all OpenPGP implementations feature a factory reset (in oder to rendet  the value of the card to zero in case of theft/loss)!

+*Please further note:* The OpenPGP card does not hold enough information to recreate the public RSA key.
+So you need to backup it!

 ## Automatic PIN entry Example - with debug output